Frequently Asked Questions

 GGHH members and non-members that fit GGHH’s membership categories can sign the Pledge.
 Participants will be granted automatic membership in GGHH if they don’t have it.
 To sign up, your institution’s Director or an authorized leader from your health care institution needs to sign the official 2020 Health Care Climate Challenge Pledge.
 If you are already a GGHH member, the designated contact person can also endorse the Pledge.

 Once the pledge is received, the organization will be notified within 5-7 business days of their approval and entry into the Challenge.

 All participants will fill out data forms to set their targets for 2020 and track annual progress.
-These data forms will be accessible via an online internet platform called GGHH Connect.
-Upon entry into the Challenge all participants will receive an account on GGHH Connect and guides on how to use the platform and fill out their data forms.
+These data forms are available via the Hippocrates Data Center, accessible via GGHH Connect.
+Upon entry into the Challenge all participants will receive an account on GGHH Connect and Hippocrates, as well as guides on how to use the platform and fill out their data forms.